domestic first class cabin seating.

 Some leisure markets also have demand for first class seats.
 Resort destinations in Hawaii, Mexico, and the Caribbean will have high demand for first class during holiday periods, particularly during school breaks and the winter holidays.

-From New York to Los Angeles, a midrange roundtrip in first class runs between $510 and $1,600 per person for a nonstop flight.
+From New York to Los Angeles, a midrange roundtrip in first class runs $510–$1,600 per person for a nonstop flight.

-On a shorter flight, for example San Francisco to Seattle, a midrange roundtrip in first class runs between $285 and $410 per person for a nonstop flight.
+On a shorter flight, for example San Francisco to Seattle, a midrange roundtrip in first class runs $285–$410 per person for a nonstop flight.

-An international first class ticket, using New York to London as an example, typically has a midrange figure between $4,000 and $9,000 roundtrip for a nonstop flight.
+The cheapest first class international flights, using New York to London as an example, typically has a midrange figure from $4,000–$9,000 roundtrip for a nonstop flight.

 Going finds exceptionally cheap first class fares, which can save you hundreds of dollars.
 Our Elite members have seen cheap flights like Boston nonstop to NYC for $233 roundtrip or Newark nonstop to Miami for $357 roundtrip.